 The CAISO will send letters during two windows: (A) for Generating Units achieving commercial operation prior to May 1 of the current calendar year, the CAISO will send data request letters before July 30 of the current calendar year; and (B) for Generating Units achieving commercial operation after May 1 but prior to November 1 of the current calendar year, the CAISO will send data request letters before January 30 of the next calendar year.

-After a participating generator submits the required data, the CAISO and applicable PTO shall review and validate the submission as per sections 10.4.2, 10.4.3 and 10.4.4 of this BPM.
+After a participating generator submits the required data, the CAISO and applicable PTO shall review and validate the submission as per sections 10.4.2, 10.4.3, and 10.4.4 of this BPM.

 Periodic update of generator models for Category 1 and Category 2 generating units